 But without a strategy and a plan, finding, managing, and keeping up with your content writer will create more work for yourself.
 You need a system.

 I’ve been doing this for 10 years… and in year nine I learned the “secret” to finding amazing contractors.
-Now, I’m using that secret sauce in an incredible new service we’re offering, the Done-For-You Content Creation Engine.
+Now, I’m teaching that secret sauce in an incredible 12-month mentorship program, the Content Transformation System.

-If you need a content writer but are struggling with how to put that in motion in your business, this is the service and system you need.
+If you need a content writer but are struggling with how to put that in motion in your business, this is the program you need.